 Here are My Top Picks for the Best Hanging Houseplants for Your Bedroom

 The scientific name for these easy to care for houseplants is Tillandsia.
 Tillandsia Air Plants require very little care and are great for small spaces or your bedroom because they do not take up too much room.
 You can place one of the plants by itself, or create your design out of a bunch of Air Plants on an entire wall.
-All you have to do is soak the air plants for 30 minutes and let dry overnight once every two weeks!
+All you have to do is soak the air plants for 30 minutes and let them dry overnight once every two weeks!
 Tillandsias are a wonderfully delicate way to add a simple yet elegant addition to the hanging houseplants in your bedroom.

 If you are looking for a more tropical feel to your bedroom, spider plants might be a plant that piques your interest!

-They a very easy to plant, which also makes it perfect for individuals who are just starting to decorate using hanging plants in their bedroom.
+They a very easy to plant, which also makes them perfect for individuals who are just starting to decorate using hanging plants in their bedroom.
 Spider Plants are perfect for a sunny bedroom (or any room that offers plenty of natural sunlight.)
 Spider plants will brighten up any space used for relaxation, making it one of the best hanging plants for your bedroom.
 We have one in our guest bathroom because it gets plenty of light and loves the humidity.

 Senecio rowleyanus, commonly known as string of pearls, is a creeping, perennial, succulent vine of the family Asteraceae.
-String of Pearls plant are just plain cute.
+String of Pearls plant is just plain cute.
 They like to be near the window with strong natural light for a few hours a day and then indirect light for the rest of the day.

 During the growing seasons (spring and summer) you can keep the soil moist, but during the winter, it needs significantly less water.
 If you see that its leaves are flattening, it needs more water.
 Its leaves should resemble perfectly round balls, or “pearls.”